facebook/docusaurus/website/docs/guides/docs/sidebar.md

 };
 ```

-To make all categories non-collapsible by default, set the `options.sidebarCollapsible` in `plugin-docs` to `false`:
+To make all categories non-collapsible by default, set the `sidebarCollapsible` option in `plugin-docs` to `false`:

 ```js title="docusaurus.config.js"
 module.exports = {